 Discussion

-In this study, we describe results from the largest published single-center comparison of patients with IPAH and those with SSc-PAH.
+In this study, we describe results from the largest published single-centre comparison of patients with IPAH and those with SSc-PAH.
 We have confirmed previous observations that survival in isolated SSc-PAH is worse than in IPAH, despite the presence of less severe haemodynamics (Campo et al., 2010; Chung, Farber, et al., 2014; Condliffe et al., 2012; Fisher et al., 2006; Kawut et al., 2003; Ling et al., 2012).
 Although age is an important factor in this poorer outcome, the presence of systemic sclerosis also independently predicts poorer survival.

 Other possible reasons for poorer outcomes include both the nature of RV afterload and the ability of the right ventricle to compensate for this increased afterload.
 RV afterload largely has two components: PVR and C. PVR represents static or resistive afterload and is estimated to account for 75% of total RV afterload (Chemla et al., 2015).